Skip to main content

 The Hypothalamic-Pituitary-Gonadal Axis Feedback Loop

 The HPG axis is the master regulator of sex hormone production.
 The hypothalamus releases Gonadotropin-Releasing Hormone (GnRH), which signals the pituitary gland to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 LH, in turn, signals the gonads (testes in men) to produce testosterone.
+When testosterone levels rise, they send a negative feedback signal back to the hypothalamus and pituitary, reducing the release of GnRH and LH, thus throttling its own production.
+This is a classic endocrine feedback loop.

-When exogenous testosterone is introduced, even at low doses, the hypothalamus and pituitary perceive its presence and may down-regulate endogenous production.
-This is why certain protocols, especially for men, may include agents like Gonadorelin or Enclomiphene.
 These substances are designed to directly stimulate the pituitary or block estrogen’s negative feedback, thereby maintaining the integrity and function of the natural HPG axis while on therapy.
 Monitoring LH and FSH levels, while not always standard in every follow-up, becomes particularly relevant in protocols designed to preserve natural testicular function or in post-therapy recovery strategies.

 Pharmacokinetics and Monitoring Cadence

 The specific formulation of testosterone administered has a direct impact on the timing and interpretation of lab results.
-The pharmacokinetics—the way a substance is absorbed, distributed, metabolized, and excreted—dictate when peak and trough levels occur.
+The pharmacokinetics ∞ the way a substance is absorbed, distributed, metabolized, and excreted ∞ dictate when peak and trough levels occur.
 Understanding this is essential for accurate monitoring.

 • Testosterone Cypionate Injections ∞ This is a common intramuscular or subcutaneous injectable ester.
 Blood levels typically peak 2-4 days after injection and then gradually decline.
 For this reason, drawing blood for a trough level is often done immediately before the next scheduled injection, while a mid-cycle draw can approximate the average serum concentration.